District Court Standing Order

 f.
 Abstinence and testing

-The probationer shall abstain from the consumption of narcotics, including medical marijuana (if so ordered), and/or alcohol, with testing to verify such abstinence.
+The probationer shall abstain from the consumption of illegal and non-prescribed narcotics, alcohol, and/or non-medical marijuana, with testing to verify such abstinence.

 g.
 Motor vehicle restrictions